FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 First, the integrity of the FC-BGP UPDATE message MUST be checked.
 Both syntactical and protocol violation errors are checked.
 The FC path attribute MUST be present when an FC-BGP UPDATE message is received from an external FC-BGP neighbor and also when such an UPDATE message is propagated to an internal FC-BGP neighbor.
 The error checks specified in {{Section 6.3. of RFC4271}} are performed, except that for FC-BGP UPDATE messages the checks on the FC path attribute do not apply and instead, the following checks on the FC path attribute are performed:

 1. Check to ensure that the entire FC path attribute is syntactically correct (conforms to the specification in this document).
+2. Check that the FC path attribute contains a relative FC segment whose CASN field has the same value as the AS number for each AS on AS_PATH that has a router certificate in RPKI.
-2. Check that the triplet <PASN, CASN, NASN> fields in each FC segment follow the order in AS_PATH.
+3. Check that the triplet <PASN, CASN, NASN> fields in each FC segment follow the order in AS_PATH.
-3. Check that each FC segment contains one signature with the supported Algorithm ID.
+4. Check that each FC segment contains one signature with the supported Algorithm ID.
-4. If the UPDATE message was received from an FC-BGP neighbor that is not a member of the FC-BGP speaker's AS confederation, check to ensure that none of the FC Segments contain a Flags field with the Confed_Segment flag set to 1. <!-- TODO: need more study of AS confederation -->
+5. If the UPDATE message was received from an FC-BGP neighbor that is not a member of the FC-BGP speaker's AS confederation, check to ensure that none of the FC Segments contain a Flags field with the Confed_Segment flag set to 1. <!-- TODO: need more study of AS confederation -->
-5. If the UPDATE message was received from an FC-BGP neighbor that is not a member of the FC-BGP speaker's AS confederation, check to ensure that the FC Segment corresponding to that peer does not contain a Flags field with the Flags-CS flag set to 1.
+6. If the UPDATE message was received from an FC-BGP neighbor that is not a member of the FC-BGP speaker's AS confederation, check to ensure that the FC Segment corresponding to that peer does not contain a Flags field with the Flags-CS flag set to 1.
-6. If the UPDATE message was received from an FC-BGP neighbor that is a member of the FC-BGP speaker's AS confederation, check to ensure that the FC Segment corresponding to that peer contains a Flags field with the Flags-CS flag set to 1.
+7. If the UPDATE message was received from an FC-BGP neighbor that is a member of the FC-BGP speaker's AS confederation, check to ensure that the FC Segment corresponding to that peer contains a Flags field with the Flags-CS flag set to 1.
-7. If the UPDATE message was received from a neighbor that is not expected to set Flags-RS bit to 0 (see {{fcbgp-update}}), then check to ensure that the Flags-RS bit in the most recently added FC Segment is not equal to 0. <!-- TODO: (Note: See Section XXX for router configuration guidance related to this item.) -->
+8. If the UPDATE message was received from a neighbor that is not expected to set Flags-RS bit to 0 (see {{fcbgp-update}}), then check to ensure that the Flags-RS bit in the most recently added FC Segment is not equal to 0. <!-- TODO: (Note: See Section XXX for router configuration guidance related to this item.) -->
-8. If the UPDATE message was received from a neighbor that is expected to set Flags-RS bit to 0 (see {{fcbgp-update}}), then check to ensure that the Flags-RS bit in the most recently added FC Segment is equal to 0.
+9. If the UPDATE message was received from a neighbor that is expected to set Flags-RS bit to 0 (see {{fcbgp-update}}), then check to ensure that the Flags-RS bit in the most recently added FC Segment is equal to 0.
-9. If the UPDATE message was received from a neighbor that is not expected to set Flags-OTC bit to 1 (see {{fcbgp-update}}), then check to ensure that the Flags-OTC bit in the most recently added FC Segment is not equal to 1.
+10. If the UPDATE message was received from a neighbor that is not expected to set Flags-OTC bit to 1 (see {{fcbgp-update}}), then check to ensure that the Flags-OTC bit in the most recently added FC Segment is not equal to 1.
-10. If the UPDATE message was received from a neighbor that is expected to set Flags-OTC bit to 1 (see {{fcbgp-update}}), then check to ensure that the Flags-OTC bit in the most recently added FC Segment is equal to 1.
+11. If the UPDATE message was received from a neighbor that is expected to set Flags-OTC bit to 1 (see {{fcbgp-update}}), then check to ensure that the Flags-OTC bit in the most recently added FC Segment is equal to 1.

 If any of the checks for the FC path attribute fail, indicating a syntactical or protocol error, it is considered an error.
 In such cases, FC speakers are REQUIRED to handle these errors using the "treat-as-withdraw" approach as defined in {{RFC7606}}.
 This approach means that the FC-BGP speaker SHOULD treat the FC path attribute as if it were a withdraw message, effectively removing the route from consideration.
 It's worth noting that when a transparent route server is involved, and its AS number appears in the FC (with the Flags-RS bit set to 1), the route server has the option to check if its local AS is listed in the FC.
 This additional check can be included as part of the loop-detection mechanism mentioned earlier in the specification.

+When an AS appears on the AS_PATH of an UPDATE message and has uploaded router certificates in RPKI, it MUST add its FC segment to the FC path attribute.
+Otherwise, the downstream ASes SHOULD consider that the FC of this AS has been removed by other ASes or the UPDATE message is falsified.

 When one FC Segment has set the Flags-OTC flag to 1, the subsequent FC Segments added by the following ASes MUST all set the Flags-OTC flag to 1 in their corresponding FC Segments.
 The Flags-OTC flag is set to 1 only when the role of its neighbor, to whom the propagator AS sends routes, is Customer, Peer, or RS-Client.